 "Ignorance is bliss!" goes the old saying - but this is almost certainly not true when it comes to the person that you plan to marry.
 While some couples avoid premarital counseling out of fear of what they might uncover, this is counterproductive.
 After all, according to Psychology Today, couples who engage in premarital counseling report higher relationship quality and satisfaction scores.

-If you want to make any relationship work, you need to understand the person that you are entering into a relationship with.
+If you want to make any relationship work, you need to understand the person you are entering into a relationship with.
 You need to make sure that you and your partner are going to be compatible.
-That doesn't necessarily mean that you agree on everything, but rather that you know what the other person likes, dislikes and does.
-You need to know them as a person, even if that person is different from you (and differences are good in many instances).
+That doesn't necessarily mean that you agree on everything, but rather that you know what the other person likes, dislikes, and does.
+You need to know them as a person, even if they are different from you (and differences are good in many instances).

 Why Premarital Questionnaires?

-While self-administered premarital questionnaires aren't formal premarital counseling, they do work towards some of the same goals - that is, they aim to help you and your partner get on the same page about important topics, develop realistic expectations for marriage, and sort out potential conflicts before they become serious.
+While self-administered premarital questionnaires aren't formal premarital counseling, they work towards some of the same goals.
+That is, they aim to help you and your partner get on the same page about important topics, develop realistic expectations for marriage, and sort out potential conflicts before they become serious.